Substance Use Disorders (SUD)

 Individuals can call directly, and Cascadia also welcomes referrals from other organizations to our MSR services.
 For individuals who would be better supported in a higher level of care, Cascadia will refer to a community partner.
 Individuals receiving services through Cascadia’s residential and supportive housing programs can access MSR through our health centers.

 Gambling addiction can interfere with your finances, relationships, and life.
-Cascadia offers free individual, group and couples counseling for Oregon residents.
+Cascadia offers free gambling treatment for Oregonians with a gambling issue, or for those who have been impacted by someone else’s gambling issue.
 Treatment is customized for each client and can help you regain control of your life, deal with the stresses and problems created by gambling, and can help you build new skills to help you reduce your dependence on gambling.